mach0/validate/README.md

 # buildingSMART validation service

 ifc-pipeline is a processing queue that uses [IfcOpenShell](https://github.com/IfcOpenShell/IfcOpenShell/) to convert IFC input files into a graphic display using glTF 2.0 and [BIMSurfer2](https://github.com/AECgeeks/BIMsurfer2/) for visualization.
 There is a small web application in Flask that accepts file uploads.
 HTTPS is provided by Nginx.
 Everything is tied together using Docker Compose.
+## cloning

+Remember to clone with
+git clone --recurse-submodules repository to get all check submodules

 ## Validation